Integral formula for quantum relative entropy implies data processing inequality: Data processing inequalities

 By Jensen's inequality, for any psdh matrices $\rho_1$, \dots, $\rho_l$, and any weights $q_1, \dots, q_l>0 $ summing to 1, we have with equality if and only if $\mathcal EA^+\mathcal EA^-=0$ and $\tr\mathcal E A^-=\tr A^-$ for every affine combination $A$ of $\rho_1$, \dots, $\rho_l$.

-In words: the Holevo quantity is non-increasing under trace-preserv\-ing positive linear maps.
+In words: the Holevo quantity is non-increasing under trace-{nonincreasing} positive linear maps.
 Note that complete positivity of the map need not be assumed.

 When $\mathcal E$ is a quantum measurement, and each $\rho_j$ has trace 1, \eqref{holevo} is Holevo's inequality.
 The left hand side is the \emph{mutual information} between the random input $j$ (whose distribution is given by the probabilities $q_j$) and the measurement output $i$ (whose conditional distribution is given by the conditional probabilities $\tr E_i\rho_j$ once $j$ has occurred).
-We have equality if and only if there is no index $i$ and affine combination $A$ of the $\rho_j$ with $\tr E_iA^\pm>0$ for both signs.
+We have equality in~\eqref{holevo} if and only if for all $i$ and all affine combinations $A$ of the $\rho_j$, we have $ E_iA^+=0$ or $ E_iA^-=0$.